 For example, if an employee fyles a report with an expense amount greater than what he/she is allowed to spend, the software notifies the employee about the violation.
 Additionally, the employee understands that the company has set certain spending limits to particular expense categories.
 Thus, moving forward, the employee is aware of the spending limits set by the company.

-Fyle comes with real-time fraud-check and policy violation checks.
+Fyle comes with real-time compliance and policy violation checks.
 Our features also notify users in the case of duplicate submissions, lack of receipts or expenses made on holidays, and more.